Fire (comics): Checkmate

-When the murder of Computron is exposed by fellow Knight Thomas Jagger, Fire is jailed.
-After a visit from her superior, the Black King, Col. Taleb Beni Khalid-Isr, Beatriz agrees to turn over her father to international authorities for war crimes.
-Khalid had convinced her to act as the superhero that he had chosen for his Knight.

 Reunited with Ice

-In Checkmate #16, after years of anguish and grief over the loss of her friend and ally Ice, Fire is at last reunited with her after the long-deceased hero is miraculously resurrected in the pages of Birds of Prey.
+In Checkmate #16, Fire is reunited with Ice following her resurrection in the pages of Birds of Prey.

 Their renewed relationship is referenced again during a date between Ice and her lover Guy Gardner.
 Ice refuses his proposal to cohabit on Oa, as she decided to get her life together on Earth, with some help from Beatriz.
 Gardner claims that Fire is manipulating Ice.